MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-reports-filters-and-highlighting.md

 ![](media/power-bi-reports-filters-and-highlighting/power-bi-filter-visual-level.png)

 In Reading View, explore the data by modifying the existing filters.
-Learn how in the article [Interact with filters in Reading view](service-reading-view-and-editing-view.md)
+Learn how in the article [Reading view and Editing view in Power BI service](service-reading-view-and-editing-view.md)

 ### The Filters pane in Editing View
 When you have owner permissions for a report and open it in Editing View, you see that **Filters** is just one of several editing panes available.